 - Make certain that you haven’t exceeded the total permitted load for your vehicle.

-Plan your journey carefully
+Plan the journey carefully

 Keep the emergency number of your car insurance ready to hand

-Just in case anything should happen, store the emergency number of your car insurance provider in your mobile phone so you can find it immediately.
+Store the emergency number of your car insurance provider in your mobile phone so you can find it immediately.

 A special tip for driving during the summer – keep an eye on the temperature